GorgeousOne/Pixel-Canvas/README.md

 Method 1: Visual Studio
  * If not already installed, install [CMake](https://cmake.org/download/) and [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/).
 The Community version of VS can be downloaded for free.
 When the installer prompts you to choose ‘Workloads’, choose `Desktop development with C++`.
  * Open CMake GUI
- * In the first input field, labeled ‘where is the source code’, browse to the root directory of the framework (the directory should contain the file CMakeLists.txt, e.g. `C:\Users\name\Documents\ExSciVis2023`)
+ * In the first input field, labeled ‘where is the source code’, browse to the root directory of the framework (the directory should contain the file CMakeLists.txt, e.g. `C:\Users\name\Documents\PixelCanvas`)
- * In the second input field, labeled ‘where to build the binaries’, copy the input from the first field and add ‘\build’ to the end of the path (e.g. `C:\Users\name\Documents\ExSciVis2023\build`)
+ * In the second input field, labeled ‘where to build the binaries’, copy the input from the first field and add ‘\build’ to the end of the path (e.g. `C:\Users\name\Documents\PixelCanvas\build`)
  * Click ‘Configure’
  * If prompted, click ‘Yes’ to confirm that a new build directory should be created
  * Specify your Visual Studio version, and click ‘Finish’
  * Click ‘Generate’
  * Click ‘Open Project’ to open the project in Visual Studio.
 Alternatively, one can open the ‘.sln’ file generated inside the build folder
- * In the Solution Explorer window in Visual Studio, confirm that the `ray_casting` target is shown in bold.
+ * In the Solution Explorer window in Visual Studio, confirm that the `pixel_canvas` target is shown in bold.
 This means that it is set as the start-up project.
-If not, right-click on `ray-casting` and select ‘Set as Startup Project’
+If not, right-click on `pixel_canvas` and select ‘Set as Startup Project’
  * Run the application by clicking the run symbol (green triangle in the toolbar).

  Method 2: Visual Studio Code
  * Install [Visual Studio Code](https://code.visualstudio.com/).
 From the extensions window (View > Extensions), install the `CMake Tools` and `C/C++` extensions.
  * Open the ExSciVis202X folder (File > Open Folder...)
  * The toolbar at the bottom should show a button saying that CMake is ready.
  * If a button with `no kit selected` is shown, click on it and select a kit.
- * Make sure the default build target is set to `[ray_casting]` instead of `[ALL_BUILD]`
+ * Make sure the default build target is set to `[pixel_canvas]` instead of `[ALL_BUILD]`
  * Launch the build by clicking on the triangle in the toolbar.

 ### Linux